-Mattress retailers in California are required to clearly post online their refund policy unless they offer full cash refund, store credit or exchange within 7 days of the purchase date.
+Mattress retailers in California are required to clearly post online their refund policy unless they offer a full cash refund, store credit, or exchange within 7 days of the purchase date.
 Failing this requirement, buyers may return the mattress for a full refund within 30 days of the purchase.

-Mattress retailers in Florida that don’t offer refunds must post online this fact where customers can see.
+Mattress retailers in Florida that don’t offer refunds must post online this fact where customers can see it.
 Failing this requirement, buyers may return the mattress for a full refund within 20 days of the purchase.

 In most cases, regardless of how a mattress retailer establishes its own return policy, the conditions of such a policy must be prominently displayed at the place of purchase and respective websites for it to be considered valid.

 Mattress retailers may charge a re-stocking fee for returned mattresses, which covers the cost of replacing the packaging in order to sell it as new.
 However, state laws determine whether or not buyers must be notified about these fees prior to purchase.
 For example, in the state of NY, mattress retailers are required to prominently display their re-stocking fee policies prior to the point of purchase; while in the state of New Hampshire, such notification is not required.

 Other fees, such as restocking fees, normally must be made clear in the retailer’s policy language.
 Regardless of whether each U.S. state requires disclosure of return policies, you should ask any mattress retailer for their particular policy before making a purchase.
 Additionally, states may or may not explicitly apply their laws to online sales.

 Below are summaries of state laws governing refunds of mattress retail sales items: